 - There’s too little upper-body development.
 Powerlifting is 2/3 lower-body training, which is perfectly fine, but most guys would prefer to have a more balanced physique with more upper-body size and strength.

 I find strength training interesting because it’s so close to being good for building muscle.
-If you want to learn more, we’ve got full article about strength training for muscle growth.
+If you want to learn more, we’ve got a full article about strength training for muscle growth.

 Long story short, strength training programs are absolutely brilliant at developing killer strength, it’s just not quite the kind of strength that will help us build muscle.
 It’s also not ideal for avoiding injuries, improving our appearance, or improving our general health.